wp-plugins/spectacula-page-widget/readme.txt

 == Screenshots ==

 == Upgrade Notice ==

+= 1.0.5 =
+Very minor change to bypass a problem I had where a page_id is passed to register_sidebar as part of another plug-in I'm working on and thus interupts my page_id for this plug-in.
+[JRW]
+This problem won't show itself under most situations, no really need to upgrade unless you're a bit bored.

 = 1.0.4 =
 Fixed issue with wp_list_pages_excludes not respecting other plug-ins wishes.
 [JRW]